-Tour Helicopter Crashes In New York City’s East River — Watch
+5 Dead, 1 Rescued Following Helicopter Crash In New York City’s East River — Watch

 — Alex Silverman (@AlexSilverman) March 11, 2018

-Following the crash, a least one individual was documented walking from the site covered in a blanket alongside the rescue team.
+Following the crash, at least one individual was documented walking from the site covered in a blanket alongside the rescue team.
 The FAA released a statement regarding the incident on Twitter: “A Eurocopter AS350 went down in the East River near Roosevelt Island in

 #NYC at 7 p.m. today.
 The helicopter reportedly is inverted in the water.
 Local authorities will confirm the number of people on board, their names and conditions.
 The #FAA is investigating.”